| |

 • If a sugar craving hits, wait 30 minutes.

 • Too tired to go to the gym?
-Put on your clothes and go sit in the car, THEN decide if you’re too tired to go.
+Put on your clothes and go sit in the car, then decide if you’re still too tired to go.

 Think of roadblocks that have derailed your health in the past and come up with ways to trick yourself.